Topl/Bifrost/README.md

 Installation
 -------------------
-Check out our [Installation instructions](https://github.com/Topl/Bifrost/wiki/Install-and-Build) for step-by-step instructions for installation using a JAR, a Docker container, or from source.
+Check out our [Installation instructions](https://github.com/Topl/Bifrost/wiki/Install-and-Build) for step-by-step instructions using a JAR, a Docker container, or from source.

 Docs
 ----------